simonemberton/Introduction_to_Creative_Coding/Week_08/Week_08.md

 Now try and add some code to the ```display()``` method which will do the rotating and finally call the ```spin()``` method when any circles intersect with each other.

-If you've completed this task your canvas should look somehting like this:
+If you've completed this task your canvas should look something like this:

 <p align="center">
   <img width="497" height="497" src="./images/Task5.png">